JetBrains/intellij-sdk-docs/intro/key_topics.md

 ## Code model

-The _IntelliJ Platform_'s code model is called the PSI - the Program Structure Index.
+The _IntelliJ Platform_'s code model is called the PSI - the Program Structure Interface.
 The PSI parses code, builds indexes and creates a semantic model.

 ## Common extension points